Home

 • Union dues

-• Other relevant employment, situational, and background factors that affect the earning abilities of the parent
+• Other relevant employment, situational, and background factors that affect the earning abilities of the parent.
+This can include things such as immigration status, language barriers, prior job loss due to company downsizing, or caregiving duties that limit the ability to work full-time.

 The new law incorporates multiple new variables that must go into the equation when the courts determine support payment amounts.
 The guidelines are much more complicated but, at the same time, more accurate.
 With these new variables, it makes it just about impossible for the child support amount a parent will be required to pay to be estimated.